kacrat99/Tictactoe/README.md

 # Tictactoe
-This is tictactoe game made in bash with Python3 By Kacper Ratajczak
+This is tictactoe game made with Python3 By Kacper Ratajczak